stratworld/strat/docsSrc/markdown/index.md

 Lets run that hello world system on AWS.

 If you don't have a burner AWS account already, make one and set up your [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Strat needs permissions to create resources on this AWS account.
+More information about this [here](./User%20Guide/AWS).

 Run in your terminal
 ```